moq-wg/moq-transport/draft-ietf-moq-transport.md

 The subscriber specifies a filter on the subscription to allow the publisher to identify which objects need to be delivered.

-If a subscriber wants to subscribe to Objects both before and after the Latest Object, it can send a SUBSCRIBE for the Latest Object followed by a SUBSCRIBE of type AbsoluteStart.
-Depending upon the application, one might want to send both SUBSCRIBEs at the same time or wait for the first to return before sending the second.

 There are 3 types of filters: